fgm/mongodb/README.md

 * The cache plugin can run core-equivalent tests : these are the core tests, wrapped in a `setUp()`/`tearDown()` sequence supporting the use of a non-SQL cache.
 Run the tests in the `MongoDB: Cache` group instead of `Cache`.
-* Available test groups are "MongoDB: Cache" and "MongoDB: Watchdog".
+* Available test groups are "MongoDB: Base", MongoDB: Cache" and "MongoDB:
+  Watchdog".
 The tests in the legacy "MongoDB" group are not usable at this point.
 * To run tests from the command line via run-tests.sh
     * use concurrency = 1.
 The current core test wrapping does not support concurrent tests.